SriM179/CipherChase/README.md

 ## Description:
 An educational Streamlit app that demonstrates common password-cracking strategies—dictionary, hybrid, and multi-threaded brute force against MD5, SHA-1, SHA-256, and SHA-512 hashes.
 Includes mask-based guessing, simple leet substitutions, and configurable performance settings.

+Note: Ethical use only!
+This project is for learning and research.
+Do not use it on data, systems, or accounts you do not own or have explicit permission to test.

 Url:

     https://cipher-chase.streamlit.app/